Al-Qaeda and Iran: Alliance Against the US

 A Long-Standing Alliance Against America

-Connection: Zawahiri, the current leader of Al Qaeda, has long maintained ties to Iran.
+Connection: Connection: Zawahiri, the current leader of Al-Qaeda, has long maintained ties to Iran.
 Throughout the 1990s, as the leader of Egyptian Islamic Jihad, Zawahiri was a frequent guest in Iran of Ali Fallahian, Iran's then-Minister of Intelligence, and Ahmad Vahidi, then-head of the IRGC's Quds Force.
 In 2003, The Washington Post reported on this "decade-old relationship" between Zawahiri and Vahidi, who had since become Iran's Minister of Defense.
-Zawahiri's relationship with Vahidi was reportedly instrumental in achieving safe harbor for Al Qaeda operatives seeking sanctuary from the U.S. invasion of Afghanistan in 2001.
+Zawahiri's relationship with Vahidi was reportedly instrumental in achieving safe harbor for Al-Qaeda operatives seeking sanctuary from the U.S. invasion of Afghanistan in 2001.

 Atiyah Abd al-Rahman (Deceased)